 Our research program includes onsite students, graduate and undergraduate, from multiple departments and programs (biology, geological sciences, and interdisciplinary ecology), interns, postdoctoral researchers, and visiting scholars.
 Externally funded projects and major endowments support high-impact research.
 Currently, our funding exceeds 1.2 million dollars in active grants, including multiple awards from the National Science Foundation.

-Our actively growing catalogued fossil collections are managed by a staff of three collection professionals aided by support staff, student assistants, and volunteers.
-Currently totaling over 10 million specimens, our collections have an increasing presence in the digital world.
+Our actively growing catalogued fossil collections are managed by our Director of Collections, Roger Portell, aided by support staff, student assistants, and volunteers.
+Currently totaling over 6.5 million specimens, 3 million of which are fully curated, these holdings have an increasing presence in the digital world through our local online databases and connections to greater aggregated holdings of biodiversity data, including iDigBio.
 We are a major intellectual hub for research, global outreach, exhibits, citizen paleontology, and public and K-12 education.

 Kowalewski Lab is generously supported by the Jon L. and Beverly A. Thompson Fund.